Homebuying

 There are ways to reduce — and in some cases, maybe even avoid altogether — these penalty fees when you’re breaking a mortgage:

-Do the math yourself
+Go over the math yourself

 Big banks have been subjected to class action lawsuits for how they calculated mortgage prepayment penalties that led to massive fees for mortgage holders.
 Your lender will do its own calculations, but don’t rely solely on their numbers.